Limehouse: Post-industrial regeneration

 Limehouse Basin was amongst the first docks to close in the late 1960s.
 By 1981, Limehouse shared the East London-wide physical, social and economic decline which led to the setting up of the London Docklands Development Corporation.
 In November 1982, the LDDC published its Limehouse Area Development Strategy.
 This built on existing plans for Limehouse Basin, and offered a discussion framework for future development, housing refurbishment and environmental improvements across the whole of Limehouse.
 It was based on four major projects: Limehouse Basin, Free Trade Wharf, what was then known as the Light Rapid Transit Route (DLR) and the Docklands Northern Relief Road, a road corridor between The Highway and East India Dock across the north of the Isle of Dogs.

-In the mid-1980s, developments on the nearby Isle of Dogs (particularly at Canary Wharf), proved to be the catalyst to delivering infrastructure improvements which benefitted Limehouse and some other areas of the London Docklands.
+In the mid-1980s, developments on the nearby Isle of Dogs (particularly at Canary Wharf) and Poplar, proved to be the catalyst to delivering infrastructure improvements which benefitted Limehouse and some other areas of the London Docklands.

 The sheer scale of the Canary Wharf proposals, and, in due course, the rapid implementation of the first phase of development, provided the impetus to the transport improvements which completely altered prospects for Limehouse as well as for the Isle of Dogs.
 The derelict Regent's Canal Dock was converted into Limehouse Marina.